-Immanence is a concept that has gained a kind of trendy traction among anarchists inspired by the political writings of Delueze, immediately claimed by liberals and defeated by globalization.
-This series of events, popularized by the Naomi Klein documentary "The Take," do indeed hearken back to a time where workers' power, conscious human subjects, and hope-above-all were elements of our political experience.
+The most paradigmatic movements - to the extent that they are even treated in this text - are the series of struggles in Argentina in the first part of this decade.
+They are little known, and were immediately claimed by liberals and defeated by globalization.
+This series of events, popularized by the Naomi Klein documentary "The Take," do indeed hearken back to a time where workers' power, conscious human subjects, and hopeabove-all were elements of our political experience.
 We should not even feel nostalgia for the incongruity of this incomplete view of this moment.
 We should feel a cultural disconnect.

 As is often the case when ideas from one part of the world are shared (often by exuberant fans of those ideas) with another culture, something is lost in translation.
 In the case of Colectivo Situaciones, who are impressive in their articulation about practice and thought and have very little exposure in North American radical circles, their ideas about affective experiments, research militancy, and the "sad militant" are exciting but odd.
 Can even the North American radical academic get much out of becoming "militant" when expressing vague anti-war beliefs is enough to get them on a right-wing radical watch list?
 Are the ideas of Colectivo Situaciones being properly understood when they are evoked as in the article "Drifting Through the Knowledge Machine?"
 The article cites Colectivo Situaciones as an inspiration in its description of a Labor Day protest where certain University employees where not given the day off work (because they weren't properly defined as workers).
-Their protest involved creating an "ad-hoc intervention group" visà-vis a group of employees (aka knowledge workers) protesting their exclusion by doing "militant research."
+Their protest involved creating an "ad-hoc intervention group" vis-à-vis a group of employees (aka knowledge workers) protesting their exclusion by doing "militant research."
 This entailed having students and passersby fill out questionnaires and walking around campus in a "stationary-drift."
-North Americans' lack of a social movement of their own translates as a hunger for the social movements of other peoples and places.

-along with the Negri-ists of the Autonomous Marxist tendency.
+North Americans' lack of a soDelueze, along with the Negri-ists of the Autonomous Marxist tendency.
 The idea is rather simple: rather than seeing history as a series of progressive changes leading to an idealized future (as in dialectics), immanence sees no transcendent future.
 Life is to be lived now, not after the revolution, and not in the service of the historical active agent.